How Filipino CPAs Are Earning $2,500–$5,000 a Month Working With US Companies

 How does MAVI help Filipino CPAs get placed with US companies?

-MAVI vets Filipino finance and accounting professionals through a rigorous multi-stage process – fewer than 2% of applicants are accepted – and then matches them directly to US companies with active hiring needs.
-Accepted professionals skip the cold outreach stage entirely and move into structured client conversations.
+MAVI vets Filipino finance and accounting professionals through a multi-stage process – fewer than 2% of applicants are accepted – and matches them directly to US companies with active hiring needs.
+Accepted professionals skip cold outreach and move into structured client conversations.
 Placements typically happen within five days of a match.
-Engagements are structured as full-time or fractional roles, and MAVI charges no upfront fees and imposes no contract lock-ins on the talent side.
+Engagements are full-time or fractional, with no upfront fees and no contract lock-ins.